Finding and Fixing Problems

 Using Power Manager, create a new power on event due in 10 minutes time.

 Check the event appears in Power Manager’s status menu bar.

 IOPMQueueentry appears as expected.

 If the expected event is listed, shut down and wait 15 minutes.

 IOPMQueue events with pmset

-If your Mac did not power on as expected, repeat the test using Apple's Energy Saver schedule.
+If your Mac did not power on as expected, repeat the test using the Energy Saver panel within System Preference.app.
 If neither tool can power on your Mac, we recommend contacting Apple Support.

 Modern Mac laptops can not automatically power on when they are disconnected from main power.
 Is your Mac running on the battery when the power event is due to occur?

 Some older editions of macOS require at least two minutes between the power event being scheduled, and the power event being due.